TheFibonacciEffect/EAW-Mod/Readme.md

 In the startup options for steam use the following `swfoc MODPATH=Mods\Caspar`

+# Units Added
+- Reprisal Star Destroyer
+  - Star Destroyer of Admiral Ozzel
+- 501 Legion
+  - Has doubble the firerate of ordinary stormtroopers and the ability to sprint
+- Eli Vanto
+  - Aid of Leutanant Thrawn
+  - Redruces Price of Tartan Patrol Cruisers
+  - Gives a slight movement speed bonus in combat
+  - Reduces Production Time for Vehicles by half
+  - Reduces Production time for Tartan Patrol Cruisers by 75%
+- Emperor Palpetine
+  - Emperor Palpetine now comes with two imperial Guards

 # How to add a simple unit in Empire at War using XML
 Place all your stuff into `C:\Program Files (x86)\Steam\steamapps\common\Star Wars Empire at War\corruption\Mods`, if the `Mods` Folder does not exist, create it.